Well, even distinguished and experienced and all that make mistakes.

 Bring them over legally all you want.

-I mean, Randy, I'm on a on wealth.
+I mean, Randy, I'm on wealthy.

-I'm a hundred percent, I'm a hundred percent with you, my friend.
+I'm 100% with you, my friend.

-I've been preaching this stuff for twenty years on the radio in San Diego, and I think the rest of the country is starting to get this uh issue that and there's a poll out today, you know, Americans want to uh uh uh make uh legalize somehow all the twenty million of illegals that are here.
+I've been preaching this stuff for 20 years on the radio in San Diego, and I think the rest of the country is starting to get this issue that, and there's a poll out today.

-But if you actually read the poll instead of the mainstream media, the drive-by media's account of it, the real poll is that an overwhelming number of Americans, much more than want to legalize the existing illegals, a a much larger number want to secure the border first.
+But if you actually read the poll instead of the mainstream media, the drive-by media's account of it, the real poll is that an overwhelming number of Americans, much more than want to legalize the existing illegals, a much larger number want to secure the border first.

-And that's something that George Bush has fallen flat on his face in doing, and I think most of the public wants it done and understands why it has to be done.
+And I think most of the public wants it done and understands why it has to be done.

-Steve in Wilkes Bar, Pennsylvania.
+Steve in Wiltsbar, Pennsylvania.

-Uh Steve, welcome to the Rush Limbaugh program.
+Steve, welcome to the Rush Limbaugh Program.

 Hey, how are you this afternoon, Roger?